Hot Lake Hotel

-Hot Lake Hotel (also known as Hot Lake Sanatorium and Hot Lake Resort) is a historic Colonial Revival hotel originally built in 1864 in Hot Lake, Union County, Oregon, United States.
-The hotel received its namesake from the thermal spring on the property, and operated as a luxury resort and sanitorium during the turn of the century, advertising the medicinal attributes of the mineral water and drawing visitors worldwide.
-It is also the first known commercial building in the world to utilize geothermal energy as its primary heat source.
+Hot Lake Hotel (also known as Hot Lake Sanatorium and Hot Lake Resort) is a historic hotel, mineral spa resort, and former sanatorium and hospital established in 1864 in Hot Lake, Union County, Oregon, United States.
+The hotel received its namesake from the thermal lake on the property, which is the largest hot spring in Oregon.
+It operated as a luxury health resort and sanatorium beginning at the turn of the 20th century, advertising the medicinal attributes of the mineral water and drawing visitors worldwide.
+It is the first known commercial building in the world to utilize geothermal energy as its primary heat source.
+The hotel and surrounding structures were added to the National Register of Historic Places in 1979.